idena-network/idena-docs/docs/community/affiliate.md

 - Educate your community about Idena;
 - Share your referral link, motivate your audience to join and help them to get an invite by tweeting about Idena;
 - Help your invitees through the onboarding process, remind them about the validation ceremony and help them get validated;
-- After the validation ceremony contact the core team and get rewarded for each validated identity referred by you.
+- After the validation ceremony you will get rewarded for each validated identity referred by you.

 The identity is considered a referee if the following conditions are met: